 The Elliptic method is visually the most pleasing option, plus cropping aware and therefore the default for the tool.

 Below you see the main image again at the right (after) with the vignette.
-At the left you see the same image without vignette.
+On the left, you see the same image without vignette.

 Experience the different mood or atmosphere of the two images by dragging the vertical line towards the most left and right positions.

-Second, I suggest to set your vignette first (on the background layer) first before you start working on adjustments layers.
+Second, I suggest setting your vignette first (on the background layer) first before you start working on adjustments layers.
 I might save you a layer or it might have an impact on what you might mask and adjust in any layer.